-It has the advantage of providing long-term contraception and being effective for heavier women.
+It has the advantage of providing long-term contraception and being effective if you are heavier.

 Does the ECP have any side effects?

 There is a very small risk of an ectopic pregnancy (pregnancy outside the womb) if the ECP fails.
 This can occur with any pregnancy and can be dangerous.
-If you have cramping or bleeding, see a doctor, or go back to the clinisc
+If you have cramping or bleeding, see a doctor, or go back to the clinic.

 Can I get the ECP in advance?